zoyi/logstasher/README.md

 # Logstasher
-Logstasher is _high-performance_ client library of [Logstash](https://www.elastic.co/kr/products/logstash) for Java programming language.
+Logstasher is _high-performance_ client library for [Logstash](https://www.elastic.co/kr/products/logstash) for Java programming language.

 _Note_: This project is under highly development :]

+## Key Features
+* High performance
+* Thread-safe
+* Light-weight
+* Easy-to-use

 ## Use
 The code below presents how easy to use Logstasher for logging.